EthiopiaCiatGit/SCSFR/README.md

         **1.1 FetchSoilGRIDS.R**

-            - used to access and download ISRIC Soil grids of 250m resolution
+            - used to access and download ISRIC Soil grids of 250m resolution usning a Web Coverage Service (WCS).

              _ arguements _